 The use of parmesan and low moisture mozzarella (dryer cheeses) to accompany the wetter ricotta cheese creates a paste-like filling.
 The little bit of moisture helps the cheese melt nicely.
 But the overall lack of moisture ensures that it doesn't splatter all over the kitchen if it sneaks out of a hole in the calzone dough.

 Frying the Mini Calzones

 It's important to deep fry the calzones.
 I've attempted pan frying these on several occasions, but it never works.
 Pan frying them usually leads to sticking and uneven cooking.

-Both of these issues can cause the calzones to explode while frying.
+Both of these issues can cause the panzerotti to explode while frying.
 No one wants to eat an empty calzone!

-All this talk about frying brings me to my next point.
-There's only one thing that can go wrong while making these: They all pop open and splatter (even if non-agressively due too the low moisture filling) in the hot oil.
+There's really only one thing that can go wrong while making these: They pop open and splatter (even if non-agressively due to the low moisture filling) in the hot oil.
 Here are some ways to make sure this doesn't happen.

 - Don't over-stuff the calzones.
 One tablespoon of filling per calzone is plenty. (you will have some filling left over.

 - Don't roll the dough too thin.
 You shouldn't be able to see light through the dough when holding it up to a window.